-Submission Guidelines Sciences Po Law Review
+Submission Guidelines Sciences Po Law Review (Blog)

 -

-Submissions should have a word count between 1,000 and 3,000 words, excluding footnotes.
-Short articles are preferred.
+Word count: Submissions should be between 1,000 and 3,000 words, excluding footnotes.

 -